jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

-At the start of Douglas Adams’ Hitch-Hikers Guide to the Galaxy, someone explains that to find some information he had to go to a basement which was lacking both light and stairs where it was *“In the bottom drawer of a locked filing cabinet in a disused lavatory with a sign on the door saying, ‘Beware of the leopard’”*.
+At the start of Douglas Adams’ Hitch-Hikers Guide to the Galaxy, someone explains that to find some information he had to go to a basement which was lacking both light and stairs, where it was *“In the bottom drawer of a locked filing cabinet in a disused lavatory with a sign on the door saying, ‘Beware of the leopard’”*.
 My experience  getting data covered by the UK's *Public Charge-Point Regulations* leaves me feeling  **he had it easy**.